-4. Flexible with Themes and Plugins
+4. WordPress is Flexible with Themes and Plugins

 WordPress may be easy to use, but it’s also powerful.
 You can do a lot with WordPress and it gives you all kinds of control to change all kinds of things.
-With plugins and themes you can add all kinds of extra functionality that will make WordPress do even more.
+With plugins and themes, you can add all kinds of extra functionality that will make WordPress do even more.

-So even though you’re using a simple, free program, it’s no lightweight.
+So even though you’re using a simple, free program, it’s not lightweight.
 It can handle all kinds of powerful stuff, well beyond what a beginner can handle.
 That might sound overwhelming for the newbie, but never fear.
 WordPress allows you to turn things off, hide them or ignore them completely.
 If you don’t need the powerful features, you don’t have to be intimidated by them.
 But it’s good to know they’re there.

 WordPress can grow with you.
 It can take the next step.
 It can take a lot of steps.
 It can handle simple, basic sites and it can also handle complex sites that require a lot of muscle.
 E-commerce, social networking, forums, multiple sites, multiple blogs, galleries, videos, maps, mobile?
 Bring it on.
 WordPress has the chops to do it all.

-That’s why major organizations have turned to WordPress like CNN, Pepsi, Ford, American Red Cross, The New York Times and more.
+That’s why major organizations have turned to WordPress like CNN, Pepsi, Ford, American Red Cross, The New York Times, and more.

 Whether you need a little or a lot, WordPress has the muscle.
 You can just add a plugin and you’ll have the functionality you need.
 With other solutions, you might have to start all over and rebuild your site just to add the functionality you need.

-One of the most flexible features of WordPress are themes.
+One of the most flexible features of WordPress is themes.
 Themes control the look and feel of the site—and the best part?
 You can swap them out with the click of a button.
 You can change the entire look of your site in a moment.
 You don’t have to rebuild or recode your site.

 And we’re not just talking colors.
 Themes can radically change the entire layout of a site.
 It’s like changing clothes, only better.
 Right sidebar or left sidebar?
-One, two or three column layout?
+One, two, or three-column layout?
 A big graphic header or a slim text header that gets straight to the content?
 A lengthy footer with helpful links and tips or just a simple copyright line?
 A standard reverse-chronological blog homepage or a big feature graphic with minimal text on the homepage?
 You can do it all with themes.

 There’s also a virtually unlimited supply of themes.
 There are thousands of free themes out there as well as loads of premium themes.
 You can also tweak an existing theme or create your own (or hire someone else to create one for you).

-While themes allow you to do just about anything with the look and feel of the site, plugins allow you to extend the functionality of WordPress.
+While themes allow you to do just about anything with the look and feel of the site, WordPress plugins allow you to extend the functionality of WordPress.

 If WordPress doesn’t do what you want it to do, there’s likely a plugin that will let you do it.
 Plugins are bits of code that enable WordPress to do more.
 There are simple plugins that will show quotes in your sidebar or show a list of your most popular posts, and crazy complicated plugins that will turn your site into an e-commerce shop or your own private social network.